rwinston-ibm/tape-automation/rest-over-ethernet/curl/roecurl.md

 <!-- Show product support information here -->
 ## Product Support

-This script was designed for the TS4500 and Diamondback tape libraries, and tested on code levels starting with 1.10.x.x and 2.10.x.x respectively.
+The curl examples were designed for the TS4500 and Diamondback tape libraries, and tested on code levels starting with 1.10.x.x and 2.10.x.x respectively.

 <!-- Change history includes data and one line saying what changed -->
 ## Change History